CHAPTER ONE

 His eyes widened.
 Nurse Braun smiled.

+She continued her examination with clinical efficiency.
 “You should keep these areas clean,” she continued.
 “It's okay to apply antibiotic ointment but call your PCP if there are signs of infection.
 There’s nothing to stitch, probably no permanent scarring.”

 “Too bad.”